 Individuals entangled on the two horns of a dilemma are so because they’re almost literally of two minds about their situation.
 For either choice contains its own disappointments, drawbacks, and limitations.
 Inevitably, their final decision—while it may be the one most fitting for them—is likely to eventuate in a certain amount of apprehension and misgiving.
-Realistically, it can’t
+Realistically, it can’t be anxiety-free.

 The explanation for this residual ambivalence is simple enough.
 In such scenarios there’s always what I’d call a “values war” going on.
 And both sets of values have their own authenticity.
 They’re heartfelt and actually reflect that individual’s basic integrity.
 And when I use the word “values” here, I do so in the most inclusive sense.
 That is, I see the term as encompassing one’s attitudes, ideas, beliefs, and (closely related) moral ideals.
 No ready-made, or incontestable, decision is possible in such circumstances, for the values embodied—or embedded—in both sets may be forever incompatible.
 Which is why individuals, before arriving at their less-than-unequivocal decision, can’t help but protractedly waver between them.